vyshnavi-adusumelli/FinBot/README.md

 8. Open your terminal and navigate to the project's root folder.
 Run the command: ```python src/DiscordBot.py``` in the terminal.
 A successful run will generate a message in your terminal, indicating that "Shard ID None has connected to Gateway."

-9. After a successful connection, go to your bot on Discord and enter the "/menu" command.
+9. After a successful connection, go to your bot on Discord and enter the "#menu" command.
 Your bot is now ready to track your expenses!

 ### Testing with Pytest